google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 This page explains how to run an experiment.
 It requires using Google Cloud.
 Because most "users" of FuzzBench will be using it as a service and not running it themselves, we consider this an advanced topic.
+This page assumes a certain level of knowledge about Google Cloud and FuzzBench.
+If you haven't already, please check out the [guide on setting up a Google Cloud Project]({{ site.baseurl }}/advanced-topic/setting-up-a-google-cloud-project/) to run FuzzBench.

 - TOC
 {:toc}